jparishy/rcss/Readme.md

 # RCSS

-***Note: RCSS is an early stage project, and while I put a lot of work into making it awesome, I'm a fairly busy guy so keep checking back for updates!***

 ***Keep in mind that I am no CSS3 expert.
 My background is all in native development.
 This is an experiment, after all!***

 ### About